Canada’s 15 most magical winter wonderlands

 Draped along the banks of the St Lawrence River, Québec City is undoubtedly one of Canada's most beautiful spots.
 Add to that a long history – it’s one of North America's oldest settlements – and it’s easy to see why Québec City holds so much appeal.
 In winter the city is even more charming with snow blanketing its cobbled streets, grand monuments and 17th-century buildings.
 There’s plenty to do too, from staying in the Ice Hotel to ice climbing at the Montmorency Falls National Park.

 No Canadian city worth its weight in snow would go without a winter festival and Québec City doesn’t disappoint.
-February’s Québec City Winter Carnival welcomes nearly 500,000 people each year.
-With more than 200 activities to choose from, visitors can expect snow sculpture contests, 300-foot ice slides, snow tubing, skating sessions, outdoor barbecues and Québec's famous ice canoe races.
+February’s Québec City Winter Carnival welcomes hundreds of thousands of people each year.
+With more than 200 activities to choose from, visitors can expect snow sculpture contests, 300-foot (91m) ice slides, snow tubing, skating sessions, outdoor barbecues and Québec's famous ice canoe races.

 Darko-HD Photography/Shutterstock